 I’ve been on the job since 2004.
 We’re approaching the end of 2018 now so this makes it a little over 14 years in business.
 I’ve always been a passionate person.
 I need a reason to do the things I do.
 I can’t just do things.
 If I’m not motivated, and I’m talking about intrinsic motivation, I simply can’t do it.
 I’m actually not quite proud of this.
 I’m only describing how it goes with me.
 Work has been an integral part of me and it has defined me for most of my adulthood.
 When I’m not fulfilled by what I do, there’s a hole in my soul.
 Everything else in my life seems to diminish.

-About 5 years into the job, my learning curve started to fall sharply.
+About 5 years into the job, my learning curve started to fall steeply.
 I was no longer excited by what I was doing.
 I went to work out of commitment, nothing more.
-And because work took the better part of my life, I was getting miserable.
+And because work took the better part of my life, I was becoming miserable.
 I was no longer happy doing what I was doing.
 It took me many years later to finally decide to go.
 I changed companies and cities, still in sales but with a slight twist, working with partners instead of customers.

 While of course we work to earn a living and provide for ourselves and our families, money alone is not what makes us feel fulfilled at work.